-The Mid-Autumn festival, or zhong qiu jie, is the Chinese celebration when the moon is at its brightest point of the entire year.
+The Mid-Autumn Festival–or zhong qiu jie–is the Chinese celebration when the moon is at its brightest point of the entire year.
 Also known as the Moon Festival, this holiday falls on the fifteenth day of the eighth month of the lunar calendar (either September or October).
-There is dancing, children are told stories, and an array of foods are enjoyed, mooncakes in particular.
+There is dancing, storytelling, and the enjoyment of an array of foods, mooncakes in particular.
 Of course, there is also plenty of time spent gazing at the moon.

-There are several legends revolving around the Mid-Autumn festival.
+Several legends revolve around the Mid-Autumn Festival.
 There is a story of the "lady living in the moon,” a moon fairy living in a crystal palace who comes out to dance on the moon's shadowed surface.
 This legend dates back to ancient times, to a day when 10 suns appeared at once in the sky.
 The Emperor ordered a famous archer to shoot down the nine extra suns.
 Once the task was accomplished, the Goddess of Western Heaven rewarded the archer with a pill that would make him immortal.
 However, his wife found the pill, took it, and was banished to the moon as a result.
-Legend says that her beauty is greatest on the day of the Moon festival.
+Legend says that her beauty is greatest on the day of the Moon Festival.